Golden Spirit Smoke Tree

 Cotinus coggygria 'Ancot' Plant Patent #13,082Item #1661 USDA Hardiness Zone: 4 - 8

-Spectacular foliage emerges lime green and matures to brilliant gold and then coral, orange and red in fall.
-Smoke-like plumes of whitish-pink flowers add interest.
-The foliage will not scorch in the sun unless conditions are extremely dry.
+Spectacular foliage emerges lime green, matures to brilliant gold in summer, then turns coral, orange and red in fall.
+Showy smoke-like plumes of airy, pale pink flowers provide stunning summer interest.
+Foliage is sun tolerant and scorch-resistant unless conditions are extremely dry.
+Wonderful for use as a small specimen tree.
 Deciduous.

-- CareCare InformationProvide lean to average, very well-drained soil.
-Water deeply at regular intervals during the first growing season to establish an extensive root system; reduce frequency once established.
-Feed with a slow-release fertilizer in spring.
-May be pruned heavily every few years to promote new growth with larger leaves.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.
+- CareCare InformationEasy to grow in average soils; requires excellent drainage.
+Tolerates poor, rocky, infertile soils.
+Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency once established.
+Fertilize in spring.
+Prune heavily every few years to promote new growth with larger, more colorful foliage.Light Needs:Partial to full sunWatering Needs:Once established, water deeply, occasionally; more in extreme heat.

 - History & LoreHistory:Newly introduced in 1999, Golden Spirit is among the best new shrubs in America today.
 The species is native to drier regions from Europe eastward into China.
 Golden leaves are coveted for high contrast foliage compositions.
 Cut smoke tree blossom wands have become favored by upscale florists in New York City.
 While species of Cotinus are native to North America, this species originated in China and Europe.Lore:In Europe, smoke trees were a dye plant for both cloth and leather tanning to create the color known as yellow fustic.
 Although it contains toxic sap, it was used by apothecaries as a coagulant.